 Excellent Development Launch Sand Dam Manual

-Walking on Water: Sand Dams can store up to 20 million litres of water within sand - protected from evaporation, contamination and disease.
+Walking on Water: sand dams can store up to 30 million litres of water within sand - protected from evaporation, contamination and disease.

-Sand Dams have the potential to transform millions of lives.
+Sand dams have the potential to transform millions of lives.
 They are the most cost-effective method of rainwater harvesting known.
-As an affordable tool to address water and food insecurity, desertification, climate change and disaster, they can be applied to many dryland regions – home to 80% of the world’s poorest people.
+As an affordable tool to address water and food insecurity, desertification, climate change and disaster, they can be applied to many dryland regions – home to 80% of the world’s poor.

 Yet still they remain a little understood and under-utilised technology, particularly outside of Kenya.

-At Excellent Development, our vision is to see many more people building Sand Dams in many more countries around the world.
-An integral part of our approach is to promote Sand Dams as a means of enabling sustainable development as well as to support other organisations to successfully apply and implement Sand Dam technology.
+Our vision is to see many more people building sand dams in many more countries around the world.
+An integral part of our approach is to promote sand dams as a means of enabling sustainable development as well as to support other organisations to successfully apply sand dam technology in their own specific contexts.

-This Sand Dam manual introduces the ‘golden rules’ of Sand Dam design and provides a clear and practical guide for everything you need to know about Sand Dams – from siting and design to construction, maintenance and operation.
+This sand dam manual introduces the ‘golden rules’ of sand dam design and provides a clear and practical guide for everything you need to know about sand dams – from siting and design to construction, maintenance and operation and benefits and impacts.

-Excellent Development have supported communities in Kenya to build almost 400 Sand Dams in the last ten years – contributing to the 1,500 that have been built in Kenya since the late 1970s.
+Excellent Development have supported communities in Kenya to build almost 390 sand dams in the last ten years – contributing to the 1,500 that have been built in Kenya since the late 1970s.